evanTheTerribleWarrior/doom-redis/README.md

 -   Player Search (Redis Autocomplete - FT.SUGGET)

 -   Data separation per Doom WAD and per Map

+-   Using Redis pipeline to execute operations more efficiently

 Work in Progress
 --------